 Some of the biggest restaurant brands on the planet now play host to ghost kitchens in their restaurants.
 In some cases, these are run by the same people as the main restaurant, and a ghost kitchen can increase the profits for an entrepreneur already running a franchised restaurant.
 In other cases, the ghost kitchen is a completely separate business that pays the main restaurant owner for access to their facilities.

 Their existence outside of a physically branded space makes it easy for ghost restaurants to accommodate mixed cuisines, whether run as a single brand, multiple different brands, or as a shifting menu.
 This allows a single business to provide for a wider range of customers and to weather changing tastes.
 Companies can experiment with new menus, styles, and brands with low costs and risks.
 Menus can change in line with current trends or to reach different demographics and parts of the local customer base.

-This combination of low overheads and greater flexibility gives ghost kitchens a wider profitability and greater resiliency than traditional sit-down restaurants.
+This combination of low overheads and greater flexibility could potentially provide a ghost kitchen with wider profitability and greater resiliency than traditional sit-down restaurants.
 Efficient work practices contribute to this profit margin.
 But the multiple moving parts in a single space make ghost kitchens into complex operations, and it’s important to invest properly in training and procedures that will counter this.

 1. Combo Kitchen

 Combo Kitchen is one of the world’s first ghost kitchen franchise opportunities.
 With its motto of one kitchen, many concepts, the idea is simple: Instead of going through the expense and hassles of leasing or building a storefront, interior design, construction, lining up furniture and décor, and hiring servers, a restaurateur can instead use a dedicated professional food preparation and cooking facility to focus on the food for to-go and delivery orders of a whole range of types of food (Asian, Mexican, Peruvian, burgers, pizza, and healthy dishes).